-In the sense that we approach communication based on a momentary whim, most people out there do not know of social media clients letting them blast a message to multiple social networks simultaneously.
+In the sense that we approach communication based on a momentary whim, most people out there do not know of social media clients, letting them blast a message to multiple social networks simultaneously.
 They publish a photo on Facebook and share the link on Twitter.
 Or grab a status from LinkedIn and send it to a friend via personal message.
-They think of something and executing it comes to them without the consideration of reach or necessarily looking for feedback or engagement.
-There are also some that hook the Twitter account to their Facebook one and everything that gets published on the former is also posted on the user’s Facebook timeline.
+They think of something and executing it comes to them without considering reach or necessarily looking for feedback or engagement.
+Some hook the Twitter account to their Facebook one and everything that gets published on the former is also posted on the user’s Facebook timeline.
 I am not going to venture on why they do that.
 It is a personal choice – different people, different approaches.

-Is it ok as a person to ask your tweeps to view the latest picture you published on Facebook?
+Is it ok to ask your tweeps to view the latest picture you published on Facebook?

 By all means, yes.
-I will leave it up to you to decide how fair it is.
-But the question whether your followers have a Facebook profile does come second.
-You are sharing and this is enough of a personal reason.
+I will leave it up to you to decide how far it is.
+But the question of whether your followers have a Facebook profile does come second.
+You are sharing, and this is enough of a personal reason.
 As a brand, things stand a bit in the opposite direction, though.

-The basic truth is that many of us are sharing because we want to share, not because we are forced to.
-Yes, there many cases where people search of social approval, justification or another not so obvious reason.
+The basic truth is that many of us share because we want to share, not because we are forced to.
+Yes, there are many cases where people search for social approval, justification or another not obvious reason.
 But we do share because we want to.

 These are the main reasons that we have expatriate messaging at hand – what is easier and faster to use as an original publishing platform and how far we would like to continue with the message expansion behind the walled garden we initially disclosed our thought on.
 Phones, social network, email and others, they are just channels that serve our purpose to communicate, not a factor that imposes restrictions and limitations.